jazzschmidt/gradle-properties-template-plugin/README.md

 ```

 When the `gradle.properties` file is not ignored by Git and the task is not
-otherwise configured, the build fails with such exception:
+otherwise configured, the build also fails with an exception.
+This way every developer
+can keep his local properties local in the project folder itself.

 ```
 * What went wrong:
 Execution failed for task ':validateProperties'.